pacs-course/pacs-examples/Examples/CONTENT.md

   * `SimpleProgram` A simple program that adds two numbers.
 Just a little more complicated than `Hello World`.
   * `SmartPointers` An example on the use of smart pointers.
   * `StaticMembers` A possible use of static member variables: count how many objects of a given type you have in the code.
-  * `STL/` A folder with examples on various utilities of the STL, and some tricks!.
+  * `STL/` A folder with examples on various utilities of the STL, and some tricks! .
-    * `STL/cont` The use of some containers.
+    - `STL/cont` The use of some containers.
-    * `STL/FileSystem` The new facility to traverse and examine file systems.
+    - `STL/FileSystem` The new facility to traverse and examine file systems.
-    * `STL/Map` The powerful C++ associative container.
+    - `STL/Map` The powerful C++ associative container.
-    * `STL/Optional` The new `std::optional` utility to represent *missing data*.
+    - `STL/Optional` The new `std::optional` utility to represent *missing data*.
-    * `STL/Reduce` The new utilities `reduce` and `transform_reduce` that perform reduction and transformation operations on ranges, possibly in parallel
+    - `STL/Reduce` The new utilities `reduce` and `transform_reduce` that perform reduction and transformation operations on ranges, possibly in parallel
-    * `STL/Set` The use of set with different comparison operators.
+    - `STL/Set` The use of set with different comparison operators.
-    * `STL/SetEdge` Again the use of a comparison operator to distinguish between directed or undirected graphs.
+    - `STL/SetEdge` Again the use of a comparison operator to distinguish between directed or undirected graphs.
-    * `STL/Sort` The use of `std::sort` and comparison operators (again!)
+    - `STL/Sort` The use of `std::sort` and comparison operators (again!)
-    * `STL/SortAndPermute` Sometimes you want to sort a container and then perform the same permutation of elements of other containers.
+    - `STL/SortAndPermute` Sometimes you want to sort a container and then perform the same permutation of elements of other containers.
 Here a way of doing it.
-    * `STL/tuple` Some examples on the use of tuples and `std::tie`
+    - `STL/tuple` Some examples on the use of tuples and `std::tie`
-    * `STL/UnorderedMap` The powerful C++ associative container.
+    - `STL/UnorderedMap` The powerful C++ associative container.
 The unordered version.
-    * `STL/Variant` An example of this new utility, a class that may store values of different types.
+    - `STL/Variant` An example of this new utility, a class that may store values of different types.
 A more type sefe version of `union`.
   * `Streams/` A folder containing several examples of the use of stream,
     * `Streams/binary_io`.
 An example of binary i/o that shows how faster it is on large data set!
 It shows also an example of the use of HDF (you need hdf installed).
     * `Streams/fstream`.
 Streaming on a file (basic stuff).